Robb LaKritz: Government and law

 LaKritz began his career with the Washington, D.C. law firm of Baker Donelson, working in the firm's International practice, which included former U.S. Secretary of State Lawrence Eagleburger and former White House Chief of Staff and U.S. Senate Majority Leader Howard Baker.

-In 2001, LaKritz was appointed by U.S. President George W. Bush to serve as Advisor to the Deputy Secretary of the United States Treasury, a senior U.S. economic policymaking role.
+In 2001, LaKritz was appointed by U.S. President George W. Bush as Advisor to the Deputy Secretary of the United States Treasury, a senior U.S. economic policymaking role.
 At Treasury, LaKritz helped direct U.S. domestic economic policy and U.S. international economic policy, particularly with regard to China.
 He represented the U.S. Treasury at the World Economic Forum in 2002, Harvard's Symposium on Building the Financial System of the 21st century, and during the 2001 and 2002 annual meetings of the World Bank, the International Monetary Fund, and the Asian Development Bank.
 He was involved in the formation of the Millennium Challenge Account (MCA), a fund established by the U.S. government to reduce poverty through economic growth in some of the world's poorest countries; U.S. efforts to stem the financing of terrorism; and U.S. efforts to promote financial stability abroad.
 In March 2009, he was named by the Wall Street Journal to its Future of Finance Initiative, along with other senior-ranking economic officials from five prior United States Presidential administrations.